Shopify/cli/packages/cli/README.md

                              (johns-apparel.myshopify.com, https://johns-apparel.myshopify.com).
   -t, --theme=<value>        Theme ID or name of the remote theme.
   -x, --ignore=<value>...
 Skip downloading the specified files (Multiple flags allowed).
       --no-color             Disable color output.
       --password=<value>     Password generated from the Theme Access app.
-  --path=<value>             [default: .]
-The path to your theme directory.
+      --path=<value>         The path to your theme directory.
       --verbose              Increase the verbosity of the logs.

 DESCRIPTION
   Download your remote theme files locally.